 It can even reverse the damage and leave you with thicker hair.

-A long life is a wonderful thing, but part of the journey might involve a change in certain beauty markers that you were once used to.
+Long life is a wonderful thing, but part of the journey might involve a change in certain beauty markers that you were once used to.

 Women often start noticing hair thinning by their late 20s or early 30s.
 By their 40s, they can look back at old photos and see things really have changed.
-It is common for some women retain their thick hair through their 60s.
+It is common for some women to retain their thick hair through their 60s.

 Ways to Prevent Thinning of Hair